-- The Large Underground Xenon (LUX) and XENON-1t experiments look for evidence of weakly interacting massive particle (WIMP) dark matter interactions. - A few hundred to a ton of liquid xenon as the TPC medium. - Aim to directly detect galactic dark matter in underground laboratories about 1 mile deep - The detectors are shielded from background particles by a surrounding water tank and the earth above. - This shielding reduces cosmic rays and radiation interacting with the xenon.
+- The Large Underground Xenon experiment (LUX) physics experiment looks for evidence of weakly interacting massive particle (WIMP) dark matter interactions. - It is a 370 kg liquid xenon TPC that aims to directly detect galactic dark matter in an underground laboratory 1 mile deep - The detector is shielded from background particles by a surrounding water tank and the earth above. - This shielding reduces cosmic rays and radiation interacting with the xenon.